koendv/at32f405-app/README.md

 - [bootloader](https://github.com/koendv/at32f405-uf2boot)
 - [application](https://github.com/koendv/at32f405-app)

 This git is the debugger application.
 This is work in progress.
+The hardware is finished.
+A first preliminary software has been released.

 ## goal